 A Recall of Swine Flu Vaccine May Be Problematic

-Recalls are seen with Automobiles, toys, furniture and other material items but should we be concerned with a recall of a vaccine?
+Recalls are seen with Automobiles, toys, furniture and other material items but should we be concerned with a recall of the swine flu vaccine?

 Today, hundreds of thousand Swine Flu Vaccines intended for young children have been recalled.